pivotal-cf/docs-tiledev/CONTRIBUTING.md

 ### Updating pull requests

-If your PR fails to pass CI or needs changes based on code review, you'll most likely want to squash these changes into existing commits.
+If your PR fails to pass CI or needs changes based on code review, VMware recommends squashing these changes into existing commits.

 If your pull request contains a single commit or your changes are related to the most recent commit, you can amend the commit.

-Always add a comment to the PR indicating your new changes are ready to review, as GitHub does not generate a notification when you git push.
+Always add a comment to the PR indicating your new changes are ready to review, as GitHub does not generate a notification when you Git push.

-### Formatting Commit Messages
+### Formatting commit messages

-We follow the conventions on [Conventional Commits](https://www.conventionalcommits.org/) and [How to Write a Git Commit Message](http://chris.beams.io/posts/git-commit/).
+VMware follow the conventions on [Conventional Commits](https://www.conventionalcommits.org/) and [How to Write a Git Commit Message](http://chris.beams.io/posts/git-commit/).

 Always include any related GitHub issue references in the commit message.
 See